What Is Tramadol Detox?

 Help is out there

 Of the commonly prescribed Opioids, Tramadol is among the weakest.
 While this typically makes people think that it won’t be as addictive, and truthfully it is not, the potential is still there.
 Tramadol’s strength as an Opioid makes it an excellent place to start for more mild pain, like post-surgery.
 However, there are some cases where it doesn’t treat pain enough.
 At times like those, it is imperative that the person in pain reach out to their doctor immediately.
 If they don’t, they are more likely to up their dose on their own.
-It may not seem like a bad idea, as they know how much pain they’re in, but taking more than that prescribed dose of any drug makes the user much more likely to become addicted.
+It may not seem like a bad idea, as they know how much pain they’re in, but taking more than that prescribed dose of any drug makes the user much more likely to become dependent or addicted.

-Someone suffering from addiction may not realize it until their prescription ends.
+Someone suffering from dependence or addiction may not realize it until their prescription ends.
 At that time, they may experience anything from a little discomfort, to anxiety, or even physical pain.
 This is all part of the detox process, and if they don’t find help to stay on this road, they are more likely to turn to other means to procure their “prescription.”

 Symptoms of Tramadol Withdrawal